practicing Yoga at the movement center

-The asanas are basically sustained body postures and movement with conscious breathing.
+Yoga asanas are body postures you move into and hold with conscious breathing.
 Asanas may be done seated, standing, lying prone or supine, kneeling, and even upside down.
 They are intended to be functional and adaptable positions that can have an overall or specific benefit.
-Yoga poses are intended to move the body through its possible range of motion.
+Yoga poses are intended to move your body through its possible range of motion.
 This is different for each person, age group and level of flexibility – and so will look different from person to person.
-Attention is given to developing overall body strength and flexibility, awareness of safe alignment, and a true sense of respect and care for one’s body.
-Pairing the movements with conscious breathing is vital for it releases tensions from muscles and joints, and calms the mind.
+Attention is given to developing overall body strength and flexibility, awareness of safe alignment, and a true sense of respect and care for your body.
+Pairing the movements with conscious breathing is vital for it releases tensions from your muscles and joints, and calms your mind.

 If you can breathe, you can do yoga!
-It's important to us that asana is taught from and with the breath.
+It's important that asana is taught from and with the breath.
 Why?

 - If we can learn to keep our mind centered within our breath and body while moving through a series of yoga poses, we can extend that capacity beyond the yoga class into our whole life.